 - CLOSET DRAMA: Play that was not intended to be performed onstage, but rather read individually or recited/performed in small groups

 - LITURGICAL SPECTACLE: Performance most commonly of a religious and/or allegorical nature, often played in outdoor public spaces, as part of the festivities of the liturgical calendar (eg. mystery plays, autos sacramentales)

 - MINOR THEATRE: Short play.
-These can be stand-alone plays (eg. early sixteenth century eclogues such as Spain and Portugal's autos), they can be performed before, after or in between parts of a larger performance (eg. Spain's entremeses), or they can be brief reactions or responses to other theatrical productions (eg. France's critiques)
+These can be stand-alone plays (eg. early sixteenth century eclogues and interludes, Spain and Portugal's autos, France's comédies en un acte, etc.), they can be performed before, after or in between parts of a larger performance (eg. Spain's entremeses), or they can be brief reactions or responses to other theatrical productions (eg. France's critiques)

 - MUSICAL: A theatrical performance primarily constructed around music and song (eg. opera)